How To Thaw Ahi Tuna

 When freezing ahi tuna be sure it is in a resealable, airtight plastic bag.
 Try and remove all extra air, and if possible, vacuum sealing is best.
 This will help eliminate freezer burn and maintain quality.

-Related Posts How to Thaw Ice Cream
+Related Posts How to Thaw Frozen Buns

 In The Refrigerator